 Rooms in this in-town brick mansion, Thistledown at Seger House, are surprisingly attractive – renovated in craftsman-20’s style with modern twist.
 Two blocks from the square, otherwise known as the “Diamond,” Thistledown used to be a surgical outpatient center.
 Don’t judge the place by the lobby alone – which is marked by a yarn shop and cute coffee shop.
 The beauty and luxury can be found in the rooms upstairs – styled in a mesh of 20’s and Craftsmen furniture and pallet.

 Tidy rooms in rusts and off-whites feature contemporary floral-embossed bedding, rug-covered hardwood floors, stone gas fireplaces, mirrored bed-tables and lamps.
 It’s certainly not your grandma’s doily B&B. Baths vary in size, but can be small.
 Even the smallest ones, though, gleam in white subway tile walls and octagonal mosaic floor, with glass rain shower.
 Adorable.
 Parking and wi-fi are free.
 And that little café will serve you breakfast in the morning – complimentary.
-Room rates $150-$250 includes hot breakfast.
+Check website for rates.

 A consortium of Frank Lloyd Wright sites located in Western Pennsylvania and Western New York – just a four hour drive from each other, have joined forces, launching a road trip that illustrates the epic arc and grandeur of the legendary architect’s career.